wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 With this completed, user logins should now be working.
 To test everything out, try starting Django's development server and attempt to register a new account.
 After successful registration, you should then be able to login with the details you just provided.

 ##Restricting Access
 Now that users can login to Rango, we can now go about restricting access to particular parts of the application as per the specification, i.e. that only registered users can add categories and pages.
-With Django, there are two ways in which we can achieve this goal.
+With Django, there are several ways in which we can achieve this goal.

+- In the template, we could use the `{% if user.authenticated %}` template tag to modify how the page is rendered (shown already).
-- One, by directly examining the `request` object within the view and check if the user is authenticated.
+- In the View, we could directly examine the `request` object and check if the user is authenticated.
-- We could also use a convenience *decorator* function that check if the user is authenticated.
+- Or, we could use a *decorator* function `@login_required` provided by Django that checks if the user is authenticated.

 The direct approach checks to see whether a user is logged in, via the `user.is_authenticated()` method.
 The `user` object is available via the `request` object passed into a view.
 The following example demonstrates this approach.